 Schedule a free consultation with a New Jersey bad faith insurance attorney right now.

 Filing a complaint with the Office of the Insurance Ombudsman is a way to hold your insurance company accountable for the way it treated you.
 However, this complaint does not help you pursue compensation.

 This is why you should meet with a bad faith insurance lawyer in New Jersey to discuss your legal options.
-The attorneys at the Lynch Law Firm may be able to file a lawsuit to pursue the compensation you were unfairly denied in your insurance claim, including compensation for medical expenses, lost wages, and the cost of hiring someone to do household chores and take care of your family.
+The attorneys at the Lynch Law Firm, PC may be able to file a lawsuit to pursue the compensation you were unfairly denied in your insurance claim, including compensation for medical expenses, lost wages, and the cost of hiring someone to do household chores and take care of your family.